Programme

 Doing – Being – Becoming – Belonging: Developing the role of Occupational Therapy in Ireland’s National Gender Service

-Occupational Therapy has not traditionally been part of transgender healthcare services, despite research suggesting that transgender people can face difficulties with occupational engagement and participation (Dowers et al. 2019), and recognition that social and occupational functioning can often be impacted by gender dysphoria (APA, 2013).
+Occupational Therapy has not traditionally been part of transgender healthcare services, despite research suggesting that transgender people can face difficulties with occupational engagement and participation (Dowers et al., 2019), and recognition that social and occupational functioning can often be impacted by gender dysphoria (APA, 2013).
 Following successful advocacy for the role, an Occupational Therapy service was established in Ireland’s National Gender Service in 2021.
 The service supports people, at all stages of transition, to maintain meaningful occupational engagement.
 The work of Wilcock (1998) has guided the development of this service, and will be used to share how Occupational Therapists can work in transgender healthcare to support doing, being, becoming and belonging.

 1:15 PM – 1:45 PM (CEST)